rehierl/node-tree-outliner/3-0-0-associations.md

 However, this kind of delayed knowledge must not be used to execute any actions that may have a side effect on any nodes in `s1`.
-That is because these kind of operations will produce a causality paradox (e.g. associate nodes while exiting).
+That is because these kind of operations have the potential to produce inconsistencies.

-Therefore, exit events must only be used for actions which affect nodes that are subsequent, but not descendant to the node being exited (i.e. they can affect nodes in `s2`, but must not have any side effect on any nodes in `s1`).

 ```
 <n1><n2><n3> ... </n3></n2></n1>
 ```

-In addition to that, when making any decision while a node is being exited, the overall order of events must be taken into account.
+In addition to that, when executing any action while a node is being exited, the overall order of events must be taken into account.
 That is, ancestors will be entered before their descendants are entered.
-In contrary to that, descendants will be exited before their ancestors are exited (i.e. exit events will be executed in reversed order).
+In contrary to that, descendants will be exited before their ancestors are exited (i.e. exit events are triggered in reverse order).

+Consequently, executing any operation while a node is being exited is per se problematic.
+Because of that, exit events must only be used for actions which affect nodes that are subsequent, but not descendant to the node being exited (i.e. they can affect nodes in `s2`, but must not have any side effect on any node in `s1`).

 <!-- ======================================================================= -->
-## Sectioning nodes
+## Sectioning nodes, NxS

+When beginning to traverse a tree of nodes, the set of sections is initially empty.
+Therefore, certain nodes are required that declare (aka. introduce) new sections.
+These type of nodes will be referred to as "sectioning nodes".

+* **DEFINITION**: Any sectioning node always declares a single new section.
+* Any section can be identified by its sectioning node.
+* No section can exist without its sectioning node.

+Consequently, there is a one-to-one (1:1) relation on the set of sectioning nodes `NS` and the set of sections `S`.
+This relation will be referred to as "the NxS relation".

+* for any `sn in SN subset-of N` and `s in S`
+* `(sn declared s)` is true, if node `sn` declared section `s`
+* `(s declared-by sn)` is true, if `(sn declared s)` is true

+As soon as a sectioning node `sn` is entered, the section it declares is known to the process that is being executed.
+At some point, section `s` must therefore be added to the set of sections `S`.

+### Associations

+In general, if node `x` declares section `s`, then any node `(y subsequent-to x)` must be associated with section `s`.

+Because of that, any node must potentially be associated with multiple sections.
+That is because any node can be subsequent to any number of sectioning nodes.
+Consequently, the very last node entered must be associated with all sections that are declared inside of the current tree.
+Obviously, rules are required to restrict the scope of a section.

+### Closed sections

+Certain rules are required that can be used to determine when it is no longer allowed to associate nodes with a specific section.
+Because of that, sections must have an "open-or-closed state".

+* Nodes must be associated with a section, if it is considered to be "open".
+* No more associations are allowed, if a section is considered to be "closed".
+* A section is fully defined once it is closed.

+In addition to an is-open and a is-closed state, the very first node that must be associated with a section does not necessarily have to be strictly subsequent to the section's sectioning node.
+That is, a section must be allowed to have a delayed start.

+### Reflexive associations

+Although a sectioning node is insequent to itself, it is technically still possible to associate a sectioning node with the section it declares.
+That is because a section is a known section as soon as its sectioning node is entered.

+### Scope

 ```
              [ s1  ][ s2  ][ s3  ][ s4  ][ s5  ]